-B21) In the last fiscal year, the EOPS program at College Y included an EOPS/CARE counselor position that was assigned 50% time to EOPS and 50% time to CARE, with EOPS paying 100% of the salary and benefits.
+B18) In the last fiscal year, the EOPS program at College Y included an EOPS/CARE counselor position that was assigned 50% time to EOPS and 50% time to CARE, with EOPS paying 100% of the salary and benefits.
 In the current fiscal year, the same position (with 50% time in EOPS and 50% in CARE) is now being paid 50% by EOPS and 50% by CARE.
 Is this an allowable use of current year EOPS and CARE funds?
 ANSWER: Yes.
 This is an allowable use of CARE funds because, commencing in 2017-18, CARE may pay up to 100% of the time assigned to CARE for new and existing, full-time and part-time CARE positions, including student workers.

-B22) Does the EOPS book service count against a student's unmet need?
+B19) Does the EOPS book service count against a student's unmet need?

 ANSWER: Yes.
-The EOPS book service does affect and reduce a student's unmet need.
+The EOPS book service, as well as other object code 7000 direct services to students, does affect and reduce a student's unmet need.
 While the book service is considered a service and not a grant, the EOPS program is still required to forward the student's name to the campus Financial Aid Office in a timely manner because if a student files a Free Application for Federal Student Aid (FAFSA), then Financial Aid will need to use the EOPS book service information in its calculations of the student's budget and unmet need.
 If a student has been fully-packaged by Financial Aid prior to receiving the book service, the book service could cause the student to be over-awarded.

-B23) Are there any exceptions to the EOPS book service only being used for required textbooks and workbooks?
+B20) Are there any exceptions to the EOPS book service only being used for required textbooks and workbooks?
 If yes, please explain the circumstances.

 ANSWER: Yes, if the required "textbook" is an instructional DVD or CD, etc., that is not available in textbook-format, then the EOPS book service may be used to cover the cost of the item.
 Also, if the required textbook is packaged (or "bundled") with computer CDs or other materials, then the EOPS book service may be used to pay for the textbook bundle.

-B24) How is the EOPS Part C (category C) obligation calculated?
-For what reasons may the EOPS Part C obligation be reduced?
+B21) How is the EOPS Part C (category C) obligation calculated?
+For what reasons may the EOPS category C obligation be reduced?

-ANSWER: Per Title 5, Section 56298, the current year EOPS Part C obligation is calculated by taking the amount spent in Part C from the prior year EOPS final report, minus any prior year EOPS reallocated funds in Part C. The obligation is also calculated to reflect any reduction in your current year EOPS allocation, if applicable.
+ANSWER: Per Title 5, Section 56298, the EOPS category C obligation is calculated by taking the amount spent in category C from the prior prior year EOPS final report, minus any prior year EOPS reallocated funds in category C. The obligation is also calculated to reflect any reduction in your current year EOPS allocation, if applicable.
 The obligation may only be reduced to use in category B for an EOPS book service program and/or to meet the requirements of Title 5, Article 3.
 Article 3 covers the core EOPS services: outreach, orientation, recruitment, registration, assessments, counseling, peer advising, basic skills instruction, tutoring, transfer and career employment services.

-B25) Are colleges still required to submit an EOPS or CARE budget transfer request form when moving EOPS or CARE funds between categories?
+B22) Are colleges required to obtain prior approval from the Chancellor's Office when moving EOPS or CARE funds between categories?

-ANSWER: No, in accordance with the September 16, 2009 Chancellor's Office "Administrative Relief" memo.
-However, if the transfer of EOPS funds out of category C causes a college to drop below its EOPS Part C obligation, then the director is required to submit a Part C obligation waiver request in accordance with Title 5, Section 56298(a) and (c).
+ANSWER: No. However, if the transfer of EOPS funds out of category C causes a college to drop below its EOPS category C obligation, then the director is required to email an EOPS category C obligation waiver request in accordance with Title 5, Section 56298(a) and (c).